 |Advanced skis and boots ||€304 ||- |

 |Superior board and boots ||€271 ||- |

 For the Winter 18/19 season, all ski and snowboard hire in Whistler includes free helmet hire.

 Adult Daily Program - Ski/board tuition

 Ski and board tuition for all abilities from beginner to advanced.
-Half day lessons are PM for beginners, AM or PM for advanced skiers, and AM for advanced boarders.
+Half day lessons are in the afternoon for beginners, morning and afternoon lessons for advanced skiers, and morning lessons for advanced boarders.
 Max.
 4 students per instructor.

 The Camp - Ski tuition (3/4 days)